siyamsarker/WireShield/README.md

 sudo ./wireshield.sh
 ```

-Helper scripts (`install.sh`, `local-install.sh`, `upgrade.sh`) were removed to reduce confusion.
 The single entrypoint `wireshield.sh` handles initial setup, client management, optional dashboard build, and future re-runs.
 If you previously used the one-line curl installer, just clone the repo and continue managing with this script.

 ## 🗑️ Uninstall